 Strategic planning is a systematic process for developing an organization’s direction.
 It also articulates the objectives and actions required to achieve that future vision, and outlines metrics for measuring success.

-By helping you refocus on your foundational purpose, your goals and your opportunities, strategic planning reintroduces you to “the big picture.”
-It’s the basis for business owners to achieve their vision, which they communicate to stakeholders in a strategic business plan.
+By helping you refocus on your foundational purpose, your goals, development and your opportunities, strategic planning reintroduces you to “the big picture.”
+It’s the basis for business owners to achieve their vision, which they communicate to stakeholders in a strategic business plan and program.

 It’s common to confuse a strategic plan with a business plan, which is used to start a business, obtain funding, or direct operations and generally covers one year.